fluxcd/source-controller/docs/spec/README.md

 source manager would make Flux and Helm Operator resilient to outbound connectivity issues and would simplify the state machine(s) that these controllers operate.

-Managing the source operations in a dedicated controller could allow Flux to compose the desire state of a cluster from multiple source.
+Managing the source operations in a dedicated controller could enable Flux to compose the desire state of a cluster from multiple source.
-Further more the manifests transformation process could be performed by 3rd party tools (e.g. kustomize, jk, tanka, cue run by Tekton pipelines or Kubernetes Jobs) that would output the final state of the Kubernetes objects into an artifacts repository maintained by the source controller.
+Further more the manifests transformation process could be performed by 3rd party tools (e.g. kustomize, jk, tanka, cue run by Tekton pipelines or Kubernetes Jobs) that subscribe to source changes events.

 ## Goals